KumoCorp/kumomta/docs/changelog/main.md

 * Reduced latency during shutdown.
 Connections that are being attempted to unreachable destinations no longer block shutdown until they timeout, and are instead terminated immediately.
+* Parallelize DNS lookups to improve latency when validating shaping configuration

 ## Fixes